LukasWoodtli/WebPage/content/seven_concurrency_models.md

 ### The Error-Kernel Pattern

-*"A software system’s error kernel is the part that must be correct if the system is to function correctly.
+*"A software system's error kernel is the part that must be correct if the system is to function correctly.
 Well-written programs make this error kernel as small and as simple as possible"*

 *"This leads to a hierarchy of error kernels in which risky operations are pushed down toward the lower-level actors"*